cfelde/milliondai/README.md

 ## Contract source code

 While we've above focused on the JSON files, if you'd like to interact directly with the contracts you can find them as a truffle project under the milliondai-contract folder.
-These contracts leverage the [AKA protocol](https://akap.me) for much of their functionality, but you do not need to consider this is you just want to interact with them directly.
+These contracts leverage the [AKA protocol](https://akap.me) for much of their functionality, but you do not need to consider this if you just want to interact with them directly.

 The MillionDAI contract is deployed under these addresses: